 Code language: CSS (css)

 In the image below, you can see that we now have a transposed matrix.
 That is, we now have a matrix in which we have rotated the rows and columns.
-This results that the rows becoming columns and the columns now are rows:
+This results that the rows become columns and the columns now are rows:

 function: